nais/doc/addons/azure-ad.md

 Migrating an existing stack of applications should therefore be done in the following order:

 1. Enable provisioning for all applications in all relevant clusters, but do not use the new credentials.
-2. Find the relevant client IDs in the [Azure Portal] and prepare your applications to reference these instead of the previous ones.
+2. [Find the relevant client IDs](#finding-your-applications-azure-ad-client-id) and prepare your applications to reference these instead of the previous ones.
 3. Prepare your application to use the new credentials instead of the previous ones.
 4. Deploy to development; ensure that everything works as expected.
 5. Repeat step 4 for production.